Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * 5BarParScara, 5BarParScaraAC, 5BarParScaraBC (experimental)
 * leaving empty: use only Dn, P, A and other parameters

-parameters for the AC, BC types:
-* table-table for AC or BC being located at the table.
-In table-table mode, C is assemled on top of A/B. If not, Dn must be changed individually afterwards.
+The AC and BC types use the typical configuration with A/B at the table and C on top of it.
+If other configurations like head/table are needed, the Dn parameters can be changed afterwards as wished.
+Explanations and examples will be posted on the 5 axis documentation page.
-* head-table for A or B being located at the head and C at the table

 parameters for CoreXZAC and CoreXZBC: (as shown above)
 * Zf for the ratio parameter like described in M669 K2 kinematics

-parameters for CoreXYAC or CoreXYBC:
-* ZatTable the Z axis moving the bed
-* ZatHead the Z axis moving the head similar to CNC gantry machines

 Not being on the list doesn't mean that a robot type is not supported.
 E.g. polar kinematics, serial Scara, cartesian with 3 axes spherical head and many more are all supported by specifying the D and P parameters individually. robotType is left empty in this case.
 Some kinematics already exist as dedicated kinematics.
 Robot kinematics for them is meant as an additional option, not as replacement.